 If you see "no connection" on your main balance screen, please open the Orbot app and select "apps VPN mode" in the top left menu.

-Verge is 100% POW (Proof of Work).
-We believe POS (Proof of Stake) systems unfairly benefit the users who have the most coins; making it so the rich get richer.
+Verge is 100% PoW (Proof of Work).
+We believe PoS (Proof of Stake) systems unfairly benefit the users who have the most coins; making it so the rich get richer.
 This is also currently an issue with traditional fiat currencies (eg. USD).

 Verge uses multi-algorithm mining support.
-That means that individuals with different types of mining equipment are able to mine verge, which means more security through decentralization and a more fair distribution of coins among Verge’s mining community.
+That means that individuals with different types of mining equipment are able to mine verge, which means more security through decentralization and a more fair distribution of coins among the Verge mining community.
 Verge is one of the few cryptocurrencies that support five different hashing algorithms; Namely, Scrypt, X17, Lyra2rev2, myr-groestl and blake2s.